Cross the magical bridge with me

 The Truth about Ancient Folktale Characters...

-The Healing Relevance of Stories and what the workshops involve
+The Healing Relevance of Old Stories

 Once, there were only stories, no history or prehistory as we know them today.
 Stories were our history.
 My own Rom Gypsy folk were established storytellers, and in all nomadic cultures, thousands of stories provided communities with an insight into sound mental and emotional health.

-We view folktales now as entertainment - especially for children, but there is evidence now to suggest that folktales and what they can teach us go back nearly 7,000 years, at the very least; they were, in fact, a teaching tool for everyone.
+We view folktales now as entertainment - specifically for children, but there is evidence to suggest that folktales and what they can teach us go back nearly 7,000 years, at the very least; they were, in fact, a teaching tool for everyone.
 If you encountered a personal problem in earlier times, you were more than likely sat down and told a tale whose character you might identify with.
 Elders, or perhaps a medicine woman/man, might undertake the task.
-Today, most would consider this idea worthless because of its reliance upon what we consider to be fantasy.
+Today, most would consider this idea worthless because of its reliance upon what we consider to be "fantasy".

 These problems we endure are as real now as they always were, and here I am describing two important key characters: Red Riding Hood when she is under the influence of the wolf, and Jack, who climbs the beanstalk when under the influence of those who tell him that he can only make a difference if he performs heroic deeds.
-These age-old difficulties: lack of self-worth, yearning for affection and recognition, and competition, and their association with emotional and social growth, are not at all new, so we need to understand that they have their roots in many Indo-European cultures going back a long way, thousands of years, in fact.
+These age-old difficulties: lack of self-worth, yearning for affection and recognition, and competition, and their associations with emotional and social growth, are not at all new, so we need to understand that they have their roots in many Indo-European cultures going back a long way, thousands of years, in fact.

 Below, taken from "Comparitive phylogenetic analyses uncover the ancient roots of Indo-European folktales" by Sara Graca da Silva & Jamshid J Terani.